nikosreppaseb/docx_tools/README.md

 The tools provided are:
 - **`converter.py`**: Converts `.docx` files to and from the OpenXML format (a directory structure of XML files).
 This is useful for inspecting or programmatically modifying the underlying XML content of a Word document.
 - **`redactor.py`**: Redacts specified strings within a `.docx` file or its `document.xml` component.
 It replaces target strings with asterisks (`*`) while preserving XML structure and formatting, even when text is split across multiple XML elements.
+- **`redactor_track_changes.py`**: Similar to `redactor.py` but applies Word's Track Changes markup to redacted content, showing deletions with strikethrough and insertions as underlined asterisks.

 ## `converter.py`